Liber XV, The Gnostic Mass: Narrative

 The Deacon then recites the eleven Collects, which include the Sun, Moon, Lord, Lady, Saints, Earth, Principles, Birth, Marriage, Death, and the End.

 The Elements are then consecrated by the Virtue of the Lance, transforming the bread into the Body of God and the wine into the Blood of God.
 Of these, the Priest makes a symbolic offering to On, being our Lord the Sun.

 The Priest and all the People then recite the Anthem.

 The Priest blesses the Elements in the name of the Lord, and also states the essential function of the entire operation, which is to bestow health, wealth, strength, joy, peace, and the perpetual happiness that is the successful fulfillment of will.
-He breaks off a piece of one of the hosts, and, placing it on the tip of the Lance, both he and the Priestess depress it into the Cup, crying “Hriliu” (which Crowley translated as "the shrill scream of orgasm").
+He breaks off a piece of one of the hosts, and, placing it on the tip of the Lance, both he and the Priestess depress it into the Cup, crying "Hriliu" (which Crowley translated as "the shrill scream of orgasm").

 The Priest entreats Baphomet—"O Lion and O Serpent"—to be "mighty among us."
 He then declares the Law of Thelema to the People—"Do what thou wilt shall be the whole of the Law"—who respond with "Love is the law, love under will."
 He finally partakes of the Eucharist with the words, "In my mouth be the essence of the life of the Sun" (with the Host) and "In my mouth be the essence of the joy of the earth" (with the Wine).
 He turns to the People and declares, "There is no part of me that is not of the Gods."

 The People then follow in Communication, one at a time, much as the Priest did, by partaking of a whole goblet of wine and a Cake of Light.
 They make the same proclamation of godhood as did the Priest.
 Afterwards, the Priest encloses the Priestess within the Veil, and delivers the final benediction:

 The Priest, Deacon, and Children then retire to the Tomb and return the torn veil.
 The People exit.

+Gnostic Creed

+The creed of Ecclesia Gnostica Catholica—also known as the Gnostic Creed—is recited in the Gnostic Mass, during the Ceremony of the Introit.

+The text of the Creed is as follows: